The beginning of the journey

 What’s even more amazing is that, after just two months of the end of the Schneider student competition, Schneider Electric hired me!
 Now I am part of this great family and I couldn’t be prouder.

-I really recommend anybody to take part in the Schneider Go Green global student competition.
+I really recommend anybody to take part in the 2021 edition of the Schneider Go Green global student competition.
 It can really change your life.
 Even if you don’t have a great idea or you are not so sure about the one you have, just think that you don’t lose anything by trying and that the mentors will for sure help you to polish it!

 About the author